vzaigrin/go-gpdb/README.md

 + Gpdb cli
     > The gpdb cli helps to download, install, remove and manage the software of GPDB / GPCC.)

+If you are interested in creating demo database / table and loading fake data to those table for testing purpose, check out the [project mock-data](https://github.com/pivotal-gss/mock-data)

 Table of Contents
 =================